mattermost/mattermost-plugin-user-survey/README.md

 1. MM_SERVICESETTINGS_ENABLEDEVELOPER
 2. MM_DEBUG

-This will generate a development built.
+This will generate a development built for your OS and architecture.
+If you want to generate dev builds for other architectures, use the command `make dist-debug` after setting up the above mentioned env variables.

 ### Deploying with Local Mode